Download Our Free Psilocybin Sourcing Guide

 Having said that, we understand it can be intimidating to approach your doctor with psychedelic-related concerns.
 If you need some guidance, check out our article on how to speak with your doctor about psilocybin therapy.

-• If you’re taking any of the SSRIs or SNRIs referenced in the first chart, including SPARI drugs like Vibryyd (Vilazodone) or Trintellix (Vortioxetine), with the exception of fluoxetine, consider tapering off of your meds no less than 2 weeks before your psychedelic journey.
+• If you’re taking any of the SSRIs or SNRIs referenced in the first chart, including SPARI drugs like Vilazodone (Viibryd) or Vortioxetine (Trintellix), with the exception of fluoxetine, consider tapering off of your medications to 3 times the half-life of the medication.

 • On a Mirtazapine medication, tapering should also allow for a 2 week period of discontinued use, prior to your trip.
 Mirtazapine could dull psychedelic experiences, similar to SSRIs and SNRIs, but its blunting mechanisms lie in a blockage of the 5HT2A receptor, rather than blocking the 5HT reuptake pump.